Halloween Photography Ideas

 5. Don't forget to tell a story!

+My final Halloween photography idea has nothing to do with camera settings!
 If you read any of my tutorials, I talk a lot about telling a story with your photos.
 Where were you?
 What was the weather like?
 How were the decorations?
 Did you have any special props or details you'd like to remember?
 In my blog post on storytelling when you travel, I talk about the wide, mid, close shot.
 This applies to Halloween as well.
 Go wide...set the scene.
 Get a little closer and show us the players...who did you trick or treat with this year?
 Get in close...show us the details.
 Those things that make your neighborhood or your party different than someone else's.
 Think of it like you are making a Shutterfly book.
 How do you tell that story from start to finish?

 halloween photography tips and tricks